aideedamsyar/aideedamsyar/README.md

 🔭 My name is Tengku Aideed Amsyar.
 I was born and raised in Malaysia 🇲🇾 and currently living in Seoul, South Korea 🇰🇷.

-🏛️ I am a Computer Science junior at Hanyang University, Seoul.
+🏛️ Computer Science junior at Hanyang University, Seoul.

-⚡ I find myself drawn to full-stack software engineering and I am also interested in product design and writing, and I enjoy learning about these fields whenever I can.
+⚡ Actively exploring opportunities related to software engineering, AI, cloud solutions, startups, and impactful tech innovation.

 💬 Feel free to contact at [hello@aideedamsyar.com](mailto:hello@aideedamsyar.com)!